yoander/doc/Nix/PHP/compile-php-5.6-centos-7.md

 ### Creating configuration file

-PHP source code comes with 2 ini files versions: development and production how we're compiling for PROD server we type the following command.
-Adjust the ini directives according your needed
+PHP source code comes with 2 .ini files versions: development and production.
+As we're compiling for PROD server we type the following command.

 ```
 # cp -v php.ini-production /etc/php/php.ini
 ```

+Adjust the ini directives according to your needs.

 ### Creating PHP-FPM configuration file